-Analysis for respondents' perception of accountants' IT competence shows an overall mean of 4.21, which fall into the very important category, showing that students perceived IT competencies as an essential skill for accountants.
-Item COMP2 related to "Accountant needs to understand their role in IT infrastructure decisions" shows the highest result followed by item COMP1 related to "Accountant needs to understand about IT, and the scope of work of the IT department" with mean results 4.67 and 4.4 respectively as in Table 4.
+Analysis for respondents' perception of accoutants' IT competence shows an overall mean 4,21, which fall into the very important category, showing that students perceived IT competencies as a very important skill for accountants.
+Item COMP2 related to "Accountant needs to understand their role in IT infrastructure decisions" shows the highest result followed by item COMP1 related to "Accountant needs to understand about IT, and the scope of work of the IT department" with mean results 4,67 and 4,4 respectively as in Table 4.
 These results indicate that students viewed IT-related skills are very important skills for accountants.
-A solid understanding of IT and what the IT people do can be a good foundation for accountants to interact with the IT functional areas to contribute more to the strategic decision-making regarding IT infrastructure.
+A solid understanding about IT and what the IT people do can be a good foundation for accountants in order to interact with the IT functional areas to contribute more on the strategic decision making regarding IT infrastructure.